petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/auto-tagging-assets.md

 Auto-tagging is only available for text-based documents, text-based web content, and blog entries, as well as [images](./auto-tagging-images.md).

-Text Auto-Tagging is disabled by default.
-You must [enable Auto-Tagging](./configuring-asset-auto-tagging.md) in DXP and then enable a text auto-tagging provider.
+Text auto-tagging is disabled by default.
+You must [enable auto-tagging](./configuring-asset-auto-tagging.md) in DXP and then enable a text auto-tagging provider.
 Finally, you must choose the asset to auto-tag.
 There are two text auto-tagging providers available for DXP:

 - **Google Cloud Natural Language Text Auto-Tagging**: Uses the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) to analyze and automatically tag content.